 U.S. Carriers Say ‘Ho Hum’

-Neither American Airlines Group Inc. (TSX:AALC), Delta nor United Continental Holdings Inc. (NYSE:UALC) have taken steps to combat the low fares although Delta did begin offering “Basic Economy” fares on some overseas flights.
+Neither American Airlines Group Inc. (TSX:AALA), Delta nor United Continental Holdings Inc. (NYSE:UALA) have taken steps to combat the low fares although Delta did begin offering “Basic Economy” fares on some overseas flights.

 Looking Toward The Future

 With American, Delta and United all seeing excess unused capacity in the transatlantic market some say it’s only a matter of time before the U.S. ‘big 3’ jump into the low-cost market.

 Southwest Airlines Co.
 (NYSE:LUVC) has indicated transatlantic flights are a future possibility.
 For the immediate future, however, Southwest is expected to concentrate on Latin America and the Caribbean.